For information on how you can Live Your Best Life -Tobacco-Free, call or visit any of the support organizations listed below.

 - Zyban (Buproprion SR)

-The Weigel Health Center can discuss these options with you and help you decide which option may be best for you.
+The Weigel Wellness Center can discuss these options with you and help you decide which option may be best for you.

 It is important to understand that relapse is common when attempting to quit smoking, because of the addictive potential of cigarettes, so if you have tried to quit before without success, don’t give up!
 This can be one of the best decisions you can make for yourself and your health.